 UNIT 1 1

 UNIT 2 3

 UNIT 3 5

 UNIT 4 7

 UNIT 5 9

-UNIT 6 11
+UNIT 6 1 11

-UNIT 7 , 13
+UNIT 7 13

 UNIT 8 15

-UNIT 9 17
+UNIT 9 1.
+17

-UNIT 10 20
+UNIT 10 0.25 20

 UNIT 11 22

-LINIT 12 24
+UNIT 12 24

-1 Write the numbers 1-21 down the left side of your paper.
+Write the numbers 1-21 down the left side of your paper.
 Then look at the sentences below and decide which of the words in italics best fills each blank.
 (There may be more than one correct answer.)
 For example, the first answer is 'petroleum', so write that beside the number 1 on your sheet.
 Now choose the correct words for numbers 2-21.
 (20 marks)

-In North America, natural gas, which is found either alone or associated with
+north America, natural gas, with no either alone or associated w No. of the last of

 1 , has always been rock petroleum water air

 2 In other found mined exploited burnt

 3 such as Venezuela or the areas countries continents places

-Middle East it has been
+Middle East it has been F

 burned as

 4 Since 1945 efficiently oil before waste

 5 gas supplies in Europe, natural stored manufactured coal

 Africa, Asia and South

 6 have been discovered America Asia India Pole

 and exploited.

 7 in the North Sea Exploitation Gas Drilling Wells

 8 in 1965, and ended began started reduced

-9 well over half the now then today because -
+9 well over half the now then today because

 10 in Britain are houses people streets homes

-11 by natural gas, which connected . heated run , supplied
+11 by natural gas, which connected heated run supplied

-flows from the • •
+flows from the

 12 through a 75mm beginning well pipe boiler

 diameter

-13 ~tube wire tunnel pipeline
+13 three to six feet below tube wire tunnel pipeline

-the sea •
+the sea

-14 The gas contains side surface bea shore
+14 The gas contains side surface bed. shore

 15 , and to ensure that methanes liquids oils lumps

 16 do not block the these some all they

-pipeline by -
+pipeline by

 17 at low points, synthetic stopping lying falling collecting

-rubber balls
+10 rubber balls

 18 'slugs' are pushed named like called with

-19 the line at regular below along in . through
+19 the line at regular below along in through

-- intervals by •
+20 intervals by 1.1.1 V. mar

-20 pressure to force any air gas high heavy
+20 pressure to force any standing air gas high heavy

-standing
+21 to the shore. -1 limid watak

-21 to the shore. gas pipe liquid . water
+41 to the shore. gas pipe liquid water

-Write the numbers 22-32 down your paper.
+2 Write the numbers 22-32 down your paper.
 Then read the passage below and change all the verbs to the past tense.
 For example, the first answer is 'was'.
 Write this for number 22.
 Now do the others.
 (10 marks)

 British Gas is at your service all winter.
 The weather forecast says that cold weather is coming.
-A fall of 5°C in temperature can cause a 20% increase in the use of gas, so the engineers at British Gas send out the weather information to their compressor stations.
-The local staff turn on the jet engines which increase the flow of gas through the pipeline.
+If the temperature falls by 5°C it can cause a 20% increase in the demand for gas, so engineers at British Gas analyse forecasts to determine the regions likely to be most affected and send information to their national compressor stations.
+These increase the flow of gas through the pipelines and provide extra supplies to meet local needs.
 So, with planning and the skills of its engineers, British Gas meets the changing demands which the British climate makes on the gas supply.
-Parts of the country may be cut off by snow, but the gas never fails.